-Broadway stars Deedee Magno Hall and Cliffton Hall will headline as the musicians of the Sarasota Orchestra play a wide range of audience favorites from a stage on the outfield grass.
-Performances end with a fireworks display.
+Broadway stars Deedee Magno Hall and Cliffton Hall headlined as the musicians of the Sarasota Orchestra played a wide range of audience favorites from a stage on the outfield grass.
+Performances ended with a fireworks display.

 The Orioles host "Arts in the Ballpark," a variety of family-friendly arts and entertainment events for the public at Ed Smith Stadium in Sarasota.
 With free and low-cost offerings featuring concerts and more, the events appeal to a wide range of tastes and interests.

 LOCASH Benefit Concert